Rock of Ages (Def Leppard song): Reception

-Cash Box described it as a powerful rock anthem that "pulls out just about every 'Long live rock ‘n’ roll' cliche there is."
+Cash Box described it as a powerful rock anthem that "pulls out just about every 'Long live rock ‘n’ roll' cliché there is."

 Music video

-The music video was directed by David Mallet and shot on 8 December 1982 (Guitarist Phil Collen's 25th birthday), in Battersea, London, England.
+The music video was directed by David Mallet and shot on 8 December 1982 (guitarist Phil Collen's 25th birthday), in Battersea, London, England.
 Former Def Leppard co-manager Peter Mensch appears in this video as one of the monks.

 The song's video was placed on New York Times list of the 15 Essential Hair-Metal Videos.